AlexandreIorio/simple-plague-simulator/README.md

 - **C++ Compiler** (compatible with C++17 or later).
 - **Dependencies**:
   - `plague.h` and `video_utils.h`.
-  - A library capable of generating video output (e.g., OpenCV if `createVideo` depends on it).
+  - OpenCV to create the video.

 ## Usage